NewberryDIS/hfsgatsby/src/markdown-pages/text/page_2.12.md

 * [Open Bibliography](/bibliography.pdf)
 * (74) D'Amico 1983, 91-102; Rizzo 1996, 16-18; Rizzo and De Nonno 1997, 1597-1598; Black 2001, 137-139.
 * (75) There are many examples.
 In addition to the Roman ones cited by Grendler 1989, 189, see: Donat and Guarino at Florence, in Sermartelli's editions of in 1597 and 1596 and at Modena, ca. 1590; Donat and Bossi at Milan, edd. of 1595, 1597, and 1611.
 * (76) The opening words of the title vary from edition to edition, the most common being *Summa perutilis*, while others are called *Compendium* or *Canones grammatices*; this last appears in the earliest editons and was probably Cantalicio's own title.
 Editions I have seen are listed in the Bibliography.
-On Cantalicio, Sanford 1953, 267-269; Blasio 1992, 289-294; Trovato 1994, 28; SÃ¡nchez GarcÃ­a 2007, 19-42.
+On Cantalicio, Sanford 1953, 267-269; Blasio 1992, 289-294; Trovato 1994, 28; Sánchez Garcí­a 2007, 19-42.
 Morici 1905, 24 says Cantalicio's grammar was so popular that his name became a common word in Tuscan for "grammar book."'
 * (77) Jensen 1998, 247-252, 272-273, and 279-283 describes some sixty editions in all, twenty eight of them Italian.
 The largest number appeared before 1530; significantly fewer came out between 1530 and 1556.
 Paolo Manuzio revived the work in 1558 for the Italian market after other Italian printers had largely left off publishing it; and he and his son Aldo Jr. published a dozen editions before 1575.
 Manuzio's 1558 edition was presumably that on offer at the Lanciano fair in 1559; see Marciani 1958, 434.
 * (78) Fuiano 1971, 44-45; Sabbatino 1995, 76-86.
 * (79) See Scoppa 1517a, 1517b, 1524, 1534,1566 and 1616 for this pattern.
 It was not by any means universal, however: Scoppa 1540 relegates the *Epitome* to an appendix in tiny type.
 Scoppa's textbooks remained influential, especially in the Kingdom of Naples, as evidenced by the inventories edited by Cosi 2006, 645-656.
 The same source lists a number of works by Scoppa's student, Luigi Antonio Sompano, called Sidicinus (d.
 1557), as does another inventory edited by Ottone 2006, 694-699.